Multicell experiments for marginal treatment effect estimation of digital ads: Calibrated simulations

 We illustrate the value of our proposed multi-cell experimental design through a series of simulations calibrated to an online advertising experiment at Facebook.
-We follow this simulation approach because we do not have data from a multi-cell experiment.
+We follow this simulation approach because we do not have data from a multi-cell experiment but want them to be as realistic as possible.
 Specifically, we use the results from a single-cell experiment with one-sided noncompliance to calibrate a set of data generating processes (DGPs).
-We then use these DGPs to simulate what our proposed multi-cell design would have produced had it been used instead of the typical single-cell design.
+We use these DGPs to simulate what our proposed multi-cell design would have produced had it been used instead of the typical single-cell design.
 The results confirm that our design enables the practitioner to approximate the underlying MTE function well.

-We use the different approximations of the MTE function to derive the implied solutions to the optimization problem from equation (\ref{eq:dec_problem3}), which was our original motivation behind this exercise instead of estimation of the MTE function.
-We find that our approach yields the solution that best approaches the true optimal solution, and, consequently, yields the lowest loss in expected profits.
+We use the approximations of the MTE function to derive the implied solutions to the optimization problem from equation (\ref{eq:dec_prob_bayes}).
+We compare both the quality of our MTE approximation and the implied optimal exposure rates to those with direct expected budget optimization.
+This approach experimentally varies the budget across cells, obtains the expected revenue function, and then approximates expected profits to select the optimal exposure rate.
+This strategy is appealing for its simplicity because there is no need to estimate the MTR functions, but as we show in a series of examples, our MTE approach is likely more robust.
+Overall, our approach yields the solution that best approximates the true optimal solution, and, consequently, yields the lowest loss in expected profits.

-We follow this analysis with a discussion about direct applications of BMW's method.
-As we mentioned above, the direct application of this method to data collected from a single-cell experiment with one-sided noncompliance requires the imposition of an additional restriction, for which there is little guidance.